Nexusoft/LLL-TAO/README.md

 The first of the three updates in the TAO Framework.
 Tritium will include the following feature sets:

-* Tritium Transactions / Signature Chains (Key Suites)
+* Tritium Transactions / Signature Chains
 * Advanced Contracts (Phase 1)
 * LISP Integration (Optional)
 * L1 Locking Groups (LISP IP Multicast)